Toscana (film)

 Toscana is a 2022 Danish romantic comedy-drama film, written and directed by Mehdi Avaz and starring Anders Matthesen as the fictional Michelin cook Theo Dahl.
 The film was released on 18 May 2022 exclusively on Netflix as the first Danish Netflix Original feature film.
-It was largely received negatively by critics—who especially criticised its predictability and script—but was a success among viewers, becoming the fifth-most watched film worldwide on Netflix in its first week.
+It was largely received negatively by critics—who especially criticised its predictability and script—but it was a success among viewers, becoming the fifth-most watched film worldwide on Netflix during its first week.